Knowing what to expect

 Welcome to the Healthy Minds consultation.
 A consultation is a telephone conversation with you and your parent or carer.
 Your emotional wellbeing needs will be considered and reviewed by a member of the Healthy Minds team.
 They will then be able to discuss the different options of support that are available to you.

 - some group or one-to-one sessions with Healthy Minds.

 Prior to the consultation

 - It’s really important that we gather your voice so that we can provide the most appropriate intervention.
-If you are unable to attend the appointment you must share your thoughts with your parent or carer prior to the consultation.

 - You and your parent or carer should consider what outcomes and goals you hope to achieve from Healthy Minds intervention.